nkoshimoto/genulens/input_files/source_photometry/parsec_cmd/README.md

 - thick-disk metallicity selected from compatibility checks against the existing `genstars` thick tables

-This import is the `genstars`-compatibility anchor: it uses one representative metallicity per component to reproduce the current fixed-table behavior as closely as possible.
-The new source-prior design should generalize this into a metallicity grid rather than keep metallicity fixed.
+This root import is the `genstars`-compatibility anchor: it uses one representative metallicity per component to reproduce the current fixed-table behavior as closely as possible.

+The new source-prior metallicity grid is stored in `metallicity_grid/`.

 ## Photometric Systems